 Future outlook is an important aspect when you’re looking at buying a stock, especially if you are an investor looking for growth in your portfolio.
-Buying a great company with a robust outlook at a cheap price is always a good investment, so let’s also take a look at the company's future expectations.
-With profit expected to grow by 25% over the next couple of years, the future seems bright for Lennox International.
+Although value investors would argue that it’s the intrinsic value relative to the price that matter the most, a more compelling investment thesis would be high growth potential at a cheap price.
+With profit expected to grow by 26% over the next couple of years, the future seems bright for Lennox International.
 It looks like higher cash flow is on the cards for the stock, which should feed into a higher share valuation.

 Are you a potential investor?
-If you’ve been keeping tabs on LII, now may not be the most advantageous time to buy, given it is trading around industry price multiples.
-However, the optimistic forecast is encouraging for LII, which means it’s worth diving deeper into other factors such as the strength of its balance sheet, in order to take advantage of the next price drop.
+If you’ve been keeping tabs on LII for some time, now may not be the best time to enter into the stock.
+The price has surpassed its true value, which means there’s no upside from mispricing.
+However, the optimistic prospect is encouraging for LII, which means it’s worth diving deeper into other factors in order to take advantage of the next price drop.

 If you are no longer interested in Lennox International, you can use our free platform to see our list of over 50 other stocks with a high growth potential.